What is Plastic? its Properties and How it is Made

 Polymethyl methacrylate (PMMA) – also known as acrylic.

-Phenolics or phenol-formaldehyde (PF) – these types of polymer are relatively heat resistant, high modulus, and good fire-resistant.
-This is why they are often used for insulating parts in an electrical joint. it is also used in paper laminated products like Formica, and thermal insulation foams.
+Phenolics or phenol-formaldehyde (PF) – these types of polymers are relatively heat resistant, high modulus, and good fire resistant.
+This is why they are often used for insulating parts in an electrical joint. it is also used in paper-laminated products like Formica and thermal insulation foams.

 Some other types of specialist plastics include: